FallingWithStyle/obsidian-ideatr/tutorials/01-Getting-Started.md

 ### 1. Set Up AI (If You Haven't Already)

 On first launch, Ideatr will guide you through AI setup.
 You can choose:
-- **Local AI**: Download a free, offline model (requires ~2.3 GB)
+- **Local AI**: Download a free, offline model (default model requires ~4.0 GB)
-  - Uses the default Llama 3.2 3B model, or you can use your own local AI model
+  - Choose from multiple models optimized for different needs, or use your own local AI model
   - To use a different local model, go to **Settings → Ideatr → AI Configuration** and specify the path to your `.gguf` model file
 - **Cloud AI**: Use an API key from providers like Anthropic, OpenAI, or others
 - **Skip for Now**: Continue without AI (you can set it up later)